MetPX/sarracenia/doc/sarra-e.rst

 --------

-At it's heart, sarracenia exposes a tree of web accessible folders (WAF), using any standard HTTP server (tested with apache) or SFTP server, with other types of servers as a pluggable option.
+At it's heart, Sarracenia exposes a tree of web accessible folders (WAF), using any standard HTTP server (tested with apache) or SFTP server, with other types of servers as a pluggable option.
 Weather applications are soft real-time, where data should be delivered as quickly as possible to the next hop, and minutes, perhaps seconds, count.
 The standard web push technologies, ATOM, RSS, etc... are actually polling technologies that when used in low latency applications consume a great deal of bandwidth and overhead.
 For exactly these reasons, those standards stipulate a minimum polling interval of five minutes.
 Advanced Message Queueing Protocol (AMQP) messaging brings true push to notifications, and makes real-time sending far more efficient.